 The trail ends at the intersection with the Coastal Fire Road.
 Descend on the fire road.
 The views of chaparral-covered coastal bluffs are replaced with strikingly different views of the wooded green hills and wide beach of the town of Muir Beach.

-Pass by the bridge to the Muir Beach parking area (there's a possible detour to the very popular Pelican Inn, which is usually open for drinks on weekends).
-When the trail ends at a dirt road, turn right, following the signs for the Middle Green Gulch Trail.
+In Muir Beach there’s a possible detour to the very popular Pelican Inn, which is usually open for drinks on weekends.
+Otherwise continue onto Kaashi Way, following the signs for the Middle Green Gulch Trail.
 Let yourself into the Green Gulch Farm through the imposing wire mesh gate.

 The road passes by rows of crops and eucalpytus windbreaks.
 Skip the Middle Gulch Trail; the Green Gulch Trail has much better views.
 Passing through another gate, the road enters the Zen Center, with its new octagonal guest house and welcome center.
 Follow the signs for the Green Gulch Trail, which direct you onto a dirt road that passes a yurt and loops past the guest parking area.

-The Green Gulch Trail climbs out of the valley, offering views of the traffic creeping along on Highway 1, the Green Gulch valley, and muir Beach.
-As you approach the top there are some nice ocean views.
+The Green Gulch Trail climbs out of the valley, offering views of the traffic creeping along on Highway 1, the Green Gulch valley, and Muir Beach.
+As you approach the top there are some nice ocean views, and the wide basin of Muir Woods can be seen.